AdobeDocs/workfront.en/help/quicksilver/manage-work/delegate-work/delegate-work-overview.md

 For example, if certain tasks are due before you return but you do not have the time to complete them before you leave, you can delegate your tasks to another user so they can complete them on time and not delay the completion of the project until after you return.

-You can delegate the following objects in Adobe Workfront:
+You can delegate the following objects in [!DNL Adobe Workfront]:

 <!--
   <li data-mc-conditions="QuicksilverOrClassic.Draft mode"> <p>Projects where you are designated as the Project Owner (not yet, not for the MVP)</p> </li>